Nature connectedness: Relationship with well-being

 Nature connectedness is related to subjective well-being and other indicators of positive functioning such as solving a problem in one's life.
 Subjective well-being is defined as feeling pleasant emotions or having pleasant experiences.
 To assess well-being, participants complete measures of how often they feel positive emotions (an affective measure), how often they feel negative emotions (an affective measure), and how satisfied they are with their lives (a cognitive measure).
 Individuals with higher levels of well-being typically indicate that they are satisfied with their lives, feel more positive emotions, and less negative emotions.

 At a broad level, the construct of trait nature connectedness is associated with well-being.
-This means that individuals who are highly connected to nature also report higher psychological well-being (i.e. greater acceptance of self), and social well-being (i.e. socially integrated).
-Emotional well-being (i.e. positive emotions and life satisfaction), is related to nature connectedness but less consistently However, psychological and social well-being are consistently related to nature connectedness suggesting that feeling connected to nature is related to participant's well-being in their personal and social lives.
-Trait nature relatedness is significantly correlated with psychological well-being and its 6 dimensions (autonomy, environmental mastery, positive relations with others, self-acceptance, purpose in life, and personal growth).
-More specifically, nature relatedness relates to all six dimensions (in a sample with undergraduate students), and relates with autonomy, purpose in life, and personal growth (in a sample with business people).
+This means that individuals who are highly connected to nature also report higher psychological well-being (i.e., greater acceptance of self), and social well-being (i.e., socially integrated).
+Emotional well-being (i.e., positive emotions and life satisfaction) is related to nature connectedness but less consistently However, psychological and social well-being are consistently related to nature connectedness suggesting that feeling connected to nature is related to participant's well-being in their personal and social lives.
+Trait nature relatedness is significantly correlated with psychological well-being and its six dimensions: autonomy, environmental mastery, positive relations with others, self-acceptance, purpose in life, and personal growth.
+More specifically, nature relatedness relates to all six dimensions (in a sample with undergraduate students), and relates with autonomy, purpose in life, and personal growth (in a sample with businesspeople).
 It also significantly relates to positive affect in both populations.
 Finally, nature connectedness is associated with mindfulness.
 In recent years, a great deal of research has examined the benefits of mindfulness such as increased self-awareness, self-esteem, resilience and reduced maladaptive rumination.
-The awareness subscale (of mindfulness) correlates with nature connectedness but the other subscale of mindfulness (the acceptance subscale) does not consistently correlate.
+The awareness subscale (of mindfulness) correlates with nature connectedness, but the other subscale of mindfulness (the acceptance subscale) does not consistently correlate.
 As the authors state, this suggests that mindfulness is related to a person's awareness in nature and their experiences in nature but not with whether they accept these experiences or not.